alberduris/Multilabel-timeseries-classification-with-LSTM/README.md

+## Forked repo

+For testing with a dummy dataset

 ### Multilabel time series classification with LSTM
 Tensorflow implementation of model discussed in the following paper: <a href="https://arxiv.org/abs/1511.03677">Learning to Diagnose with LSTM Recurrent Neural Networks</a>.